Skipper Bowles: Legislative career

 In November 1966 Bowles ran for as one of seven candidates for six seats in the North Carolina House of Representatives for Guilford County.
 He placed fourth with 22,670 votes and secured one of the seats.
 Bowles was later elected to two terms in the North Carolina Senate.
+He was sworn-in to the body on January 15, 1969.